ECiarabellini/RecipeHub/README.md

 ## Credits

-- Much of my content was adapted from project 14, which itself was adapted from class exercises - Emily
+- Much of my content was adapted from project 14, which itself was adapted from class exercises - Emily, Nina Buscemi

 ## License